-This vertically resolved water vapour ECV is a merged data product based on a range of ESA, third-party and NASA instruments including SAGE II, HALOE, UARS-MLS, POAM III, SAGE III, SMR, SCIAMACHY, MIPAS, Aura-MLS, ACE-FTS, ACE-MAESTRO, and SAGE III/ISS and spans the time period 1985 to the end of 2019.
+This vertically resolved water vapour ECV is a merged data product based on a range of ESA, third-party and NASA instruments including SAGE II, HALOE, UARS-MLS, POAM III, SAGE III, SMR, SCIAMACHY, MIPAS, Aura-MLS, ACE-FTS, ACE-MAESTRO, and SAGE III/ISS and spans the time period 1978 to the end of 2023.
+The extension backwards to 1978 of CDR-3 depends on the quality of the historical records from early satellite instruments NIMBUS-LIMS, NIMBUS-SAMS and UARS-iSAMS.
 The product is provided as zonal means and in units of ppmv (mixing ratios).